appcelerator-archive/qe-appium/README.md

 1. For the monkeypush test app, you will need to generate a new `tiapp.xml` with `appc new` and replace the test app's [tiapp.xml](./monkeypush/tiapp.xml).

   **Notes:**
-  - Make sure to include the ti.cloud module in the tiapp.xml.
+  - Make sure to include the `ti.cloud` module in the `tiapp.xml`.
   - The app assumes that you are properly setup for push notification (i.e. correct certs, registered on 360 dashboard).

-2. Only build (don't run) the monkeypush app for iOS device e.g: `appc run -p ios -T device --build-only`
+2. Only build (don't run) the monkeypush app for iOS device e.g: `appc run -p ios -T device --build-only`.

-3. Connect your iOS device to your machine
+3. Connect your iOS device to your machine.

 4. In `test/ios_push_test.js` on lines [83-86](./test/ios_push_test.js#L83-L86), specify the device name, iOS version, device udid, and the `.ipa` generated from the previous step e.g:
 ```